Gabriel8Kbps/Audino/README.md

 # Audino
-A library that takes a number and converts it to sound
+A library that takes a number and converts it to sound (PT-BR)

 ![image](https://github.com/user-attachments/assets/0bb20ca4-c35a-43a8-bfdc-6a401ba2618d)